Liver Enzymes Explained: ALT, GGT, and AST — What Your Bloodwork Actually Means

 • Autoimmune hepatitis

-• Vigorous exercise (ALT can be mildly elevated post-exercise due to muscle ALT)
+• Vigorous exercise (ALT can be mildly elevated afterward from muscle ALT)

-• Mild elevation (1–3x normal): Most commonly MASLD, alcohol, or benign causes.
-Not urgent but worth investigating.
+• Mild elevation (≈1–3x normal): most often MASLD, alcohol, or benign causes.
+Not urgent, but worth investigating.

-• Marked elevation (>10x normal): Suggests acute liver injury — viral hepatitis, drug toxicity, ischemia.
-Requires prompt evaluation.
+• Marked elevation (>10x normal): suggests acute liver injury (viral hepatitis, drug toxicity, ischemia) and warrants prompt evaluation.

 GGT — Gamma-Glutamyl Transferase

-What it is: An enzyme involved in glutathione metabolism and amino acid transport, present on cell membranes in the liver, bile ducts, kidney, and pancreas.
+What it is: An enzyme involved in glutathione metabolism and amino acid transport, found on cell membranes in the liver, bile ducts, kidney, and pancreas.

-Normal range: Approximately 9–48 U/L in men, 9–36 U/L in women (varies significantly by lab and age — GGT tends to increase with age).
+Normal range: Roughly 9–48 U/L in men, 9–36 U/L in women (varies notably by lab and age — GGT tends to rise with age).

-Important: A single night of heavy drinking can elevate GGT measurably.
-Two to four weeks of abstinence typically normalizes GGT if alcohol is the only cause.
-If GGT remains elevated after 4 weeks of abstinence, other causes should be investigated.
+Useful to know: a stretch of heavy drinking can raise GGT measurably, and two to four weeks of abstinence typically normalizes it if alcohol is the only cause.
+If GGT stays elevated after about four weeks off alcohol, other causes are worth investigating.

 AST — Aspartate Aminotransferase